Types of Baby Slings and Carriers

 In all, each

-of these types of baby
+of these types of

 adapt your choice according to your baby's age and your own needs.

-In my opinion the perfect sling situation: have a good wrap for the longer
+In my opinion the perfect sling situation: have

-stretches and then a
+and then

-sling or ABC for the shorter and urgent ones.
+sling or ABC for the shorter and urgent ones

 Choose a design and color you like too as it may quickly become part